 Next up is Kavalan, one of Taiwan’s most popular whisky brands.
 Fun fact: they took the name from Yilan County’s former name – the county where the distillery is based.
 It’s also the name of an indigenous people of Taiwan.

-Not sure how the Kavalan people feel about that (you fail me again, Google), but it’s an amazing whisky regardless.
+I’m not sure how the Kavalan people feel about that (you fail me again, Google), but it’s an amazing whiskey.
 In 2015, the World Whiskies Awards deemed it the best single malt whisky of the year.
 Judges commented on its smoothness and fruity scent, saying, “It’s like Bourbon-infused milk chocolate.”
 It’s won a few other awards since then and is still considered one of the best whiskies in the world.
 So, if you’re a whisky lover, you definitely don’t want to miss trying a sip.

 Kavalan has a lot of different variants, all of which are some kind of single malt whisky: classic, sherry oak, peaty cask, and plenty more.
 A gin introduced in 2019 marks the only non-single malt in their collection.
 It uses local Taiwanese herbs, spices, and fruits to give it a nice local flair.